apollographql/apollo-server/docs/source/api/apollo-server.md

 * `introspection`: <`Boolean`>

-  Enables and disables schema introspection
+  Enables and disables schema introspection.
+Disabled in production by default.

 * `playground`: <`Boolean`> | <`Object`>